 Taste and see that the LORD is good!
 How blessed is the person who trusts in him!Psalm 34:8(ISV)

-Achish, the king, recognised David as the man who was proclaimed throughout Israel as being the great champion of God’s chosen people: "Saul has slain his thousands", was their joyful chant, "and David has slain his tens of thousands".
+Achish, the king of the Philistines, recognised David as the man who was proclaimed throughout Israel as being the great champion of God’s chosen people, "Saul has slain his thousands," was their joyful chant, "and David has slain his tens of thousands."

-King Achish realised that he was vulnerable, and in his attempt to escape from harm, David changed his behaviour and feigned madness, dribbling from his mouth and simulating insanity!
+King Achish realised that he was vulnerable, and David became afraid of him and in his attempt to escape from harm, David changed his behaviour and feigned madness, dribbling from his mouth and simulating insanity!
 Yes, his little play-acting worked and David escaped from his enemy.

 David had trusted the Lord from his youth and although he was not exempt from tribulation and trials, he knew the Lord would bring him through any difficulties and danger.
-God may not prevent life's problem and pain, but He knows how to rescue the righteous from the evil one, and reminds us that "the Angel of the LORD encamps around those who fear Him, and rescues those that are His".
+God may not prevent life's problems and pain, but He knows how to rescue the righteous from the evil one and reminds us that, "the Angel of the LORD encamps around those who fear Him, and rescues those that are His."